zencart/documentation/content/dev/contributing/coding_standards.md

 ## Quotation marks

 Remember that double quoted strings are checked for interpolation.

-So prefer single quoted strings in cases where variables are not used.
+Use single quoted strings in cases where variables are not used.
 If single and double quotes are used within a string, use single quotes on the outside.

 ```
 echo 'Token set.
 You may now continue configuring the module.';